GVR Report cover Canada Pharmaceutical Market Size, Share & Trends Report

 • Industry: Healthcare

-The Canada Pharmaceutical market size was estimated at USD 48.59 billion in 2023 and is expected to grow at a compound annual growth rate (CAGR) of 6.88% over the forecast period.
+The Canada pharmaceutical market size was valued at USD 51.56 billion in 2024 and is projected to witness a CAGR of 7.0% from 2025 to 2030.
 The market is driven by several factors, including an aging population, increasing healthcare expenditures, growing demand for innovative drugs, and a strong focus on research and development.
 Additionally, government policies supporting healthcare access and investments in biotechnology contribute to the market's expansion.
 These factors collectively stimulate growth and advancements within the Canadian pharmaceutical industry.

-The aging Canadian population serves as a significant driver for the pharmaceutical market.
-As the proportion of seniors increases and 5.1 million Canadians reach age 65 over the next decade, the demand for pharmaceutical products and healthcare services is expected to grow substantially.
-Seniors typically require medications for managing chronic health conditions and age-related illnesses.
-This demographic shift highlights the need for pharmaceutical companies to develop drugs and healthcare solutions tailored to the specific needs of older people.
+The aging Canadian population serves as a significant factor influencing the pharmaceutical market.
+With the population of those 65 years and over expected to reach 5.1 million in the next decade, the demand for pharmaceutical products and healthcare services is expected to grow substantially.
+Seniors typically require medications to manage chronic health conditions and age-related illnesses.
+This demographic shift highlights the need for pharmaceutical companies to develop drugs and healthcare solutions tailored to the specific needs of older individuals.
 It also emphasizes the importance of geriatric medicine and healthcare services, making the aging population a key driver shaping the dynamics of the Canadian pharmaceutical market.

-Increasing demand for early & accurate diagnosis of diseases, coupled with growing demand for enhanced therapies, is expected to fuel the market growth.
-According to the Canadian Cancer Society, cancer is the leading cause of death in Canada, with more than 28% of deaths caused by cancer in the country annually.
+Increasing demand for early and accurate diagnosis of diseases, coupled with the growing need for enhanced therapies, is expected to fuel market growth.
+According to the Canadian Cancer Society, cancer is the leading cause of death in the country, accounting for more than 28% of annual deaths.
 Around 233,900 new cancer cases and 85,100 cancer deaths were reported in Canada in 2022.
-Out of these, about 121,100 men and 112,800 women were diagnosed with some form of cancer in the same year.
-The most common forms of cancer diagnosed in the country are lung, breast, colorectal, and prostate cancers.
+Of these, about 121,100 men and 112,800 women were diagnosed with some form of cancer in the same year.
+The most common types of cancer diagnosed in the country are lungs, breast, colorectal, and prostate.

-Cancer and health diseases are the most common causes of death in Canada.
-Health diseases account for 18.5% of all annual deaths in the country.
-The increasing prevalence and mortality of cancer and cardiovascular diseases is contributing to the growth of the nuclear medicine & radiopharmaceutical market.
-According to the data published by the Canadian Institute for Health Information (CIHI) in July 2022, about 2.4 million people have heart disease in the country.
-Moreover, according to the Heart and Stroke Foundation of Canada, 9 out of 19 Canadians have at least one risk factor for the development of heart conditions, stroke, and vascular cognitive impairment.
-Cardiovascular disease costs around USD 21.2 billion, including direct and indirect costs, in Canada, whereas stroke costs around USD 3.6 billion annually.
-Moreover, the CIHI has collaborated with the Canadian Cardiovascular Society (CCS) to improve the health service quality of cardiac care across the country.
-Supportive initiatives undertaken by government bodies and increasing incidence of targeted diseases coupled with high mortality rates are expected to increase the demand for novel & effective therapeutic products in the coming years.
+Cancer and cardiovascular diseases are the most common causes of death in Canada.
+Cardiovascular diseases account for 18.5% of all annual deaths in the country.
+The increasing prevalence and mortality of cancer and cardiovascular diseases contribute to the growth of the nuclear medicine and radiopharmaceuticals market.
+According to data published by the Canadian Institute for Health Information (CIHI) in July 2022, approximately 2.4 million people in Canada have heart disease.
+Furthermore, according to the Heart and Stroke Foundation of Canada, 9 out of 10 Canadians have at least one risk factor for developing heart conditions, stroke, or vascular cognitive impairment.
+Cardiovascular disease costs around USD 21.2 billion, including direct and indirect costs, in Canada, while stroke costs approximately USD 3.6 billion annually.
+The CIHI has also collaborated with the Canadian Cardiovascular Society (CCS) to improve the quality of cardiac care nationwide.
+Supportive initiatives undertaken by government bodies and the increasing incidence of targeted diseases and high mortality rates are expected to drive the demand for novel and effective therapeutic products in the coming years.

-In March 2023, the Canadian government allocated USD 59 million to the Canadian Critical Drug Initiative to enhance drug research, commercialization, and manufacturing in the Alberta.
+In March 2023, the Canadian government allocated USD 59.0 million to the Canadian Critical Drug Initiative to enhance drug research, commercialization, and manufacturing in Alberta.
 This investment will support the construction of a 40,000-square-foot manufacturing facility and upgrading a 72,000-square-foot biotechnology business development center in Edmonton.
-The initiative is spearheaded by Applied Pharmaceutical Innovation in collaboration with the Li Ka Shing Applied Virology Institute at the University of Alberta.
+Applied Pharmaceutical Innovation spearheads the initiative in collaboration with the Li Ka Shing Applied Virology Institute at the University of Alberta.
 Once completed, the manufacturing facility will produce small-molecule drugs and include a fill-finish line for packaging and labeling the drugs for distribution.

 Drug Type Insights

-On the basis of drug type, the conventional drugs (small molecules) segment accounted for the largest market share of 55.21% in 2023.
-Small molecules are pivotal in propelling Canada's pharmaceutical market.
-They are the foundation of drug development and continue to fuel ongoing research and innovation in the sector.
+The conventional drugs (small molecules) segment accounted for the largest market share of 54.7% in 2024.
+Small molecules play a pivotal role in propelling Canada pharmaceutical market.
+They are the foundation of drug development and continue to drive ongoing research and innovation in the sector.
 Their efficacy in treating a diverse range of medical conditions sustains high demand, fostering market growth and economic stability.
-Moreover, significant investments and strategic partnerships strengthen Canada's position within the global pharmaceutical industry, facilitating the development of novel medications and furthering the nation's contribution to healthcare solutions on a worldwide scale.
+Moreover, significant investments and strategic partnerships strengthen Canada's position within the global pharmaceutical industry, facilitating the development of novel medications and enhancing the country’s contribution to healthcare solutions on a worldwide scale.

-In addition, strategic activities by key market players will further propel the segment growth.
-For instance, in April 2023, Takeda, the global pharmaceutical company, entered into an exclusive licensing agreement with Treventis for a group of small molecules designed to target tau, a protein associated with the misfolding and aggregation believed to contribute to Alzheimer's disease.
-Treventis developed these molecules, drawing on their expertise in Alzheimer's and neurodegenerative research.
-The significance of this partnership lies in the potential to create an effective drug for targeting tau in the brain, which is currently lacking.
-Given the prevalence of brain-related conditions in Canada, such as Parkinson's, Alzheimer's, and epilepsy, this collaboration holds promise for advancing treatments and finding cures through cutting-edge patient care and research efforts.
+In addition, strategic activities by key market players are expected to further drive segment growth.
+For instance, in April 2023, Takeda, a global pharmaceutical company, entered into an exclusive licensing agreement with Treventis for a group of small molecules designed to target tau, a protein associated with the misfolding and aggregation believed to contribute to Alzheimer's disease.
+Treventis developed these molecules, leveraging the expertise of Dr. Donald Weaver in Alzheimer's and neurodegenerative research.
+The significance of this partnership lies in the potential to create an effective drug targeting tau in the brain, which is currently lacking.
+Given the prevalence of brain-related conditions in Canada, such as Parkinson's, Alzheimer's, and epilepsy, this collaboration holds promise for advancing treatments and discovering cures through cutting-edge patient care and research efforts.

 Product Insights

-Based on the product, the branded segment held the largest market share of 68.18% in 2023 and is anticipated to grow with the fastest CAGR over the forecast period.
-In Canada, the driving factor behind the affordability of branded medications is the robust system of government price controls.
+The branded segment dominated the Canadian pharmaceutical industry with the largest revenue share in 2024.
+The robust system of government price controls is the main factor driving the affordability of branded medications.
 The Canadian Patented Medicine Prices Review Board (PMPRB), established in 1987, plays a pivotal role in this endeavor.
 It regulates medication prices by limiting the maximum prices that can be charged for patented drugs.
 With a focus on controlling the ex-factory prices of patented medicines, the PMPRB effectively prevents excessive pricing, making pharmaceuticals more accessible to the Canadian population.
-This essential regulatory framework ensures Canadians have access to affordable and reasonably priced branded drugs, maintaining a delicate balance between innovation and accessibility in the pharmaceutical market.
+This essential regulatory framework ensures Canadians have access to affordable, reasonably priced branded drugs, maintaining a delicate balance between innovation and accessibility in the pharmaceutical market.

-In addition, new product launches will further offer lucrative opportunities in the forecast period.
-For instance, Eisai Co., Ltd. and Biogen Inc. have received acceptance from Health Canada for a New Drug Submission (NDS) for lecanemab, branded as LEQEMBI in the United States.
-Lecanemab is an experimental antibody designed to target Aβ protofibrils and intended for treating early Alzheimer's disease, including mild cognitive impairment due to AD and mild AD dementia, in individuals with verified amyloid brain pathology.
-It marks a significant step in addressing Alzheimer's disease in Canada.
+In addition, new product launches will offer further lucrative opportunities in the forecast period.
+For instance, in December 2024, Eisai Co., Ltd. and Biogen Inc. received acceptance from Health Canada for a New Drug Submission (NDS) for lecanemab, branded as LEQEMBI in the U.S. Lecanemab is an experimental antibody designed to target Aβ protofibrils and is intended for treating early Alzheimer's disease, including mild cognitive impairment and mild dementia, in individuals with verified amyloid brain pathology.
+It marks a significant step toward addressing Alzheimer's disease in Canada.

 Type Insights